-- (xxi) Enhance awareness of IP Alternative Dispute Resolution options. - (xxii) Increase market research into the needs of users of dispute resolution services and understanding of the factors that influence the decision to use ADR. - (xxiii) Increase the attractiveness of dispute resolution services offered by the WIPO Arbitration and Mediation Center by: - adapting the Center's procedures and case infrastructure to the evolving needs of users, including through IT-based business solutions; - working with IP owners, users and institutions to establish tailored procedures specifically adapted to the particular features of recurrent disputes in their areas of activity. - (xxiv) Engage with areas of IP policy where there is likely to be a high volume of international IP transactions and a need for neutral, efficient and cost-effective dispute resolution services..., such as transfer of technology agreements in relation to environmentally friendly technologies.
-The availability of neutral, affordable procedures for the resolution of disputes between stakeholders could contribute to the successful functioning of mechanisms designed to promote-green technology transfer.
+- (xxi) Enhance awareness of IP Alternative Dispute Resolution options. - (xxii) Increase market research into the needs of users of dispute resolution services and understanding of the factors that influence the decision to use ADR. - (xxiii) Increase the attractiveness of dispute resolution services offered by the WIPO Arbitration and Mediation Center by: - adapting the Center's procedures and case infrastructure to the evolving needs of users, including through IT-based business solutions; - working with IP owners, users and institutions to establish tailored procedures specifically adapted to the particular features of recurrent disputes in their areas of activity. - (xxiv) Engage with areas of IP policy where there is likely to be a high volume of international IP transactions and a need for neutral, efficient and cost-effective dispute resolution services.
+The availability of neutral, affordable procedures for the resolution of disputes between stakeholders could contribute to the successful functioning of mechanisms designed to promote technology transfer.